dbdahl/shrinkage-partition-paper-scripts/README.md

 Please cite all software packages in the References Section in similar fashion to paper citations, citing packages that are foundational to the research outcome (including packages that implement methods to which you compare your methods).
 You may elect to not cite packages used for supporting purposes.
 For R packages, note that running `citation('name_of_package')` often shows how the package authors wish to be cited.
 -->

 Software implementing our SP distribution is available as an R package based on Rust (\url{https://github.com/dbdahl/gourd-package}).
+The Git hash to use is b7f653d.
+A snapshot of the source package at this hash is inluded in this repository in the file 'gourd_0.2.13.tar.gz'.

 #### Version of primary software used